cristinaa211/Tweets_scrapping/README.md

-This repository contains functions for downloading tweets for text analysis.
+This repository contains functions for downloading tweets for text analysis, text preprocessing and topic labelling using BERTopic.